-You can enroll in Supplemental AD&D insurance coverage, provided by MetLife, for your spouse/civil union partner/domestic partner in increments of \$10,000 to a maximum of \$100,000, without providing evidence of insurability at any time.
-You do not need to buy Supplemental AD&D insurance for you to elect coverage for your spouse/civil union partner/domestic partner.
-You may enroll your spouse/civil union partner/domestic partner for Supplemental AD&D coverage at anytime without providing evidence of insurability.
+You can enroll in Supplemental AD&D insurance coverage, provided by MetLife, for your spouse/partner in increments of \$10,000 to a maximum of \$100,000, without providing evidence of insurability at any time.
+You do not need to buy Supplemental AD&D insurance for yourself to elect coverage for your spouse/partner.
+You may enroll your spouse/partner for Supplemental AD&D coverage at any time without providing evidence of insurability.